ML-GSAI/BFN-Solver/README.md

 This implementation is based on
-- [bayesian-flow-networks](https://github.com/nnaisense/bayesian-flow-networks) (provide the pretrainedcheckpoints on CIFAR10 and TEXT8)
+- [bayesian-flow-networks](https://github.com/nnaisense/bayesian-flow-networks) (provide the pretrained checkpoints on CIFAR10 and TEXT8)
 - [U-ViT](https://github.com/baofff/U-ViT) (provide the FID reference statistics on CIFAR10)
 - [pytorch-fid](https://github.com/mseitzer/pytorch-fid) (provide the official implementation of FID to PyTorch)